lawrencecox1234/Java-Android-Quiz-App/README.md

 * You're able to scroll up and down the options using your fingers if options are cut off at bottom of screen
 * When the quiz is finished, a results page shows a summary of your correct answers

+* To help complete this app I used similar styling to the "To List" project from the "The complete Java Android App development Bootcamp" Udemy course

+### Where to run the program

+* I'm able to run this game on both Windows 10 and 11 using "Android Studio Jellyfish | 2023.3.1"

 ### How to create and run the program

 * On Android studio, click file, new, new project

 * Click "Empty views activity"
     * In options menu:
         * Ensure Name is "QuizApp"